Whether you are completely new to the subject or just in need of a refresher, this program

 sizes are capped at 15 students in order to create a better learning environment.

-We offer courses in Physics, Biology, Chemistry, Mathematics, Computer Science and, new in 2014, Astronomy!
+We offer courses in Physics, Biology, Chemistry, Mathematics, Astronomy, Computer Science and, new in 2015, Geology!
 Feel free to sign up for as many courses as you wish!
 During each session, classes will take place in the morning, afternoon or evening.
 Check the schedule to see when your class takes place.

 The courses will meet three times a week (Monday, Wednesday, and Friday) for approximately 2 hours a day.
 Courses are taught by Indiana Unversity graduate students.
-The courses will meet in the Physics Department in Swain West Hall (727 E. Third St.), Lindley Hall (Computer Science), and Jordan Hall (Biology), all on the IU campus.
+The courses will meet in the Physics Department in Swain West Hall (727 E. Third St.), Geological Sciences (Geology) and Jordan Hall (Biology)---all on the IU campus.
 IU parking permits are available for purchase upon request.

 The cost of this program is $35 per course.
 Considering the fact that 12 hours of tutoring would normally cost around $300, this program represents a very cost effective means of receiving extra instruction in science and mathematics.